-8.0 PRESCRIBED MEDICATION - Staff must be familiar with the Medication Policy for schools
+9.0 PRESCRIBED MEDICATION - Staff must be familiar with the Medication Policy for schools

-Children and students within our settings may take prescribed medication.
+Children and young people within our settings may take prescribed medication.
 We will work in collaboration with the prescribing professional and those supporting the young person to ensure their needs are well supported, in line with our legal responsibilities.
 We will support and monitor the impact of this medication.
-Attendance at school is not dependent on a student's taking their medication.
-We will also support students in their informed consent around medication.
+Attendance at school is not dependent on a pupil's taking their medication.
+We will also support young people in their informed consent around medication.

-9.0 RESPONDING TO DISTRESS AND NEED
+10.0 RESPONDING TO DISTRESS AND NEED

-There are times when our students become distressed and may require other sources of support.
-When a member of school staff becomes aware they respond empathically, predictably, promptly and clearly in line with this policy.
+There are times when our pupils become distressed and may require other sources of support.
+When a member of school staff becomes aware, they respond empathically, predictably, promptly and clearly in line with this policy.

-The priority will be to establish the physical and emotional safety of students and staff and to restore a calm environment.
-Keeping students safe is always the highest priority for all staff.
+The first priority will be to establish the physical and emotional safety of pupils and staff and to restore a calm environment.
+Keeping pupils safe is always the highest priority for all staff.

-We will also consider whether the behaviour gives cause to suspect that a student is suffering, or is likely to suffer, harm.
+We will also consider whether the behaviour gives cause to suspect that a pupil is suffering, or is likely to suffer, harm.
 Staff must be familiar with, and follow, the School's Safeguarding Policy.
 All concerns, no matter how small, that a child is being harmed or is at risk of harm must be reported to the School's Designated Safeguarding Lead (DSL) or Deputy.

-The school has the responsibility to respond to student's behaviour outside of the school premises (including online) to such an extent as is reasonable.
+The School has the responsibility to respond to pupil's behaviour outside of the School premises (including online) to such an extent as is reasonable.

-The school adopts a range of initial intervention strategies to help students support their emotional regulation and behaviour.
+The School adopts a range of initial intervention strategies to help pupils support their emotional regulation and behaviour.

-10.0 NATURAL AND LOGICAL CONSEQUENCES
+11.0 NATURAL AND LOGICAL CONSEQUENCES

-A non-punitive and no sanctions-based approach is embraced at OFG.
-Positive reinforcement combined with natural and logical consequences support a positive and whole school culture.
+Positive reinforcement combined with natural and logical consequences are important and necessary to support our whole school culture.